raymondino/InsiderThreat-StreamReasoningUseCase/README.md

 # Ontology
 There two ontology files in two different folders.
 **ontology-data exfiltration alone** contains the knowledge specifically designed for **data exfiltration**, which is identified as one of the many attacking types of the insider threat.
 This ontology extends the [original cert ontology](http://resources.sei.cmu.edu/library/asset-view.cfm?assetID=454613) which includes the class hierarchy of insider threat indicators.
-However, right now (7/14/2016), the ontology is not consistant.
+However, right now (7/14/2016), the ontology is not consistent.

 ![alt text](http://i.imgur.com/RI3nffZ.png "CERT ontology inconsistency explanation")